rundeck/docs/docs/developer/01-plugin-development.md

    </dependency>
 </dependencies>
 ```

-- Rundeck's core jar is published to the central Maven repository, so you can now declare a build dependency more easily.

 If your Java classes require external libraries that are not included with
 the Rundeck runtime, you can include them in your .jar archive.
 (Look in